Get all the essential information you need to equip yourself for a successful semester at uni!

 Download the Sydney Uni App

-If you need to update your address, vary your enrolment, view fee information or do any other student administration related tasks, you can do many of these tasks online.
-Log on to MyUni and click on the 'Admin' tab on the QuickLaunch pane to access student self-administration.
+If you need to update your address, vary your enrolment, view fee information or do any other student administration related tasks, you can do many of these tasks online through Sydney Student.
+Log on to MyUni and click on the 'Sydney Student' icon on the QuickLaunch pane to access the student self-administration service.

 If you need help face-to-face regarding student administration, check out the Student Administration page to find out which service you need to approach.